bnagajagadeesh/azuredevopsagent-aci/README.md

 You get an error in container app after the deployment due to missing permissions.
 <img src="images/agent-error.png" alt="alt text" width="400"/>

-or

-Access denied. aci-azpagent needs Manage permissions for pool selfhostedagentpool to perform the action.
-For more information, contact the Azure DevOps Server administrator.

 To fix this issue, you need to add below permissions in Azure DevOps